jakipatryk/spark-persistent-homology/README.md

 ## Features
 - **Vietoris-Rips Persistent (Co)Homology:** Computes persistence pairs for Vietoris-Rips filtration.
 The algorithm is inspired by [Ripser](https://github.com/Ripser/ripser) and [Ripser++](https://github.com/simonzhang00/ripser-plusplus) - it uses apparent pair optimization, clearing optimization, but bunch of things have been changed due to distributed nature of computation in this library, for example locally-exhaustive reduction and compress optimization with apparent pairs have been implemented, and matrix representation is only semi-implicit.
+- **Mutual k-Nearest Neighbors Persistent (Co)Homology:** Computes persistence pairs using mutual k-Nearest Neighbors distance graph as the underlying filtration.
+The algorithm used is pretty much the same as for Vietoris-Rips.
 - **Persistence Images:** Support for generating [Persistence Images](https://jmlr.org/papers/v18/16-337.html), a stable vector representation of persistent homology suitable for machine learning or data drift detection.

 ## API Usage